 - Foreign Tax Credit Report – proof of tax payments in foreign countries.

 Step 3: Access the Simplified Year-end Tax Settlement service on the NTS website(link is external) to check whether all evidence documents for deductions have been uploaded.
 This service is available as of 20 January.

 Step 4: Submit evidences for any deductions that were not provided online, along with your ‘Report of Exemption and Deduction from Wage and Salary Income’.

 Step 5: At the end of February, the employer calculates the tax payable for the Year-end Tax Settlement and issues a ‘Receipt for Wage & Salary Income Taxes Withholding’ form.

-Step 6: The employer submits a ‘Statement on Wage and Salary Payment’ to NTS’ Hometax system.
+Step 6: The employer submits a ‘Statement on Wage and Salary Payment’ to NTS’ Hometax system(link is external).

 Step 7: At the end of April, the NTS provides data to be reflected in the final tax return such as over-deduction and statement of payment.
 Check this data and then file a final tax return on global income.